Independent Study and Internships

 It is up to the supervising instructor in consultation with the student to decide exactly how much reading and possibly outside work is to be done by the student, how often the two will meet to discuss what is being accomplished in the course, and what papers or examinations will be a part of the course.
 Some reading and written work involving sociological analysis must be done to receive credit for this course.

 SOCI 393 can be used to obtain credit for internship work in a government agency, at a business, or with a non-profit organization.
+Students who complete internships will also receive EE credit towards their general education requirements.
 Internships with a public service component are preferred.
 In order to receive academic credit for an internship, the internship must be unpaid.
 If you are interested in an internship, you will need copies of the following documents which you can download here:

 Below, are answers to some of the most frequently asked questions about Sociology internships: